 - Systematic reviews that synthesize evidence on established and emerging genetic tests;

 - Methods to improve the efficiency and quality of systematic reviews for genomic applications;

 - Other methods projects, including developing, operationalizing, and pilot testing an evidence-informed method to determine when to report incidental findings from next-generation sequencing technologies.

 Our researchers produce systematic reviews of the evidence to support the EGAPP Working Group, a multidisciplinary panel who guides clinical practitioners on the appropriate use of genetic tests.
 Because new genomic applications are being developed so rapidly, the Knowledge Synthesis Center also outlines new areas of needed clinical research.

 Scientific Resource Center for AHRQ’s Effective Health Care Program

-From 2007 to 2012, KPRA EPC researchers led topic development and selection activities for AHRQ’s Effective Healthcare (EHC) Program as their Scientific Resource Center, which included developing and implementing topic nomination development and selection processes for research topic nominations to the EHC Program.
+From 2007 to 2012, KP EPC researchers led topic development and selection activities for AHRQ’s Effective Healthcare (EHC) Program as their Scientific Resource Center, which included developing and implementing topic nomination development and selection processes for research topic nominations to the EHC Program.
 This work involved collaborating with AHRQ to outline selection criteria against which all nominations are evaluated to allow selection of topics for research reviews that are important, feasible, likely to have potential clinical impact, and not already addressed by existing high-quality reviews.

-During this project, KPRA EPC researchers developed over 325 topics, which included background searching, definition of the topic scope, a search for systematic reviews, documentation of existing guidance on the topic, a feasibility scan for primary research, and completion of a three part topic brief that summarizes information relevant to the topic’s evaluation against EHC Program selection criteria.
+During this project, KP EPC researchers developed over 325 topics, which included background searching, definition of the topic scope, a search for systematic reviews, documentation of existing guidance on the topic, a feasibility scan for primary research, and completion of a three part topic brief that summarizes information relevant to the topic’s evaluation against EHC Program selection criteria.